fayecoga/RepData_PeerAssessment1/PA1_template.md

 ```
 ## What is mean total number of steps taken per day?

-Our mean and median steps per day is : 1.0766\times 10^{4} and 10765
+**Our mean and median steps per day is : 1.0766\times 10^{4}
+and 10765** respectively

 We also can confirm this with the histogram.
-Noting that the highest frequency of days is for steps in the range 10,000 to 15,000 and the center of that range is 12500 which closely approximates our computed mean and median values.
+Noting that the highest frequency
+of days is for steps in the range 10,000 to 15,000 and the center of that range
+is 12500 which closely approximates our computed mean and median values.

+### Barplot vs Histogram ###
+The task says to create a Histogram.
+It does not say create a
+barplot.

+A histogram implies dividing the x axis
+into equal bins and counting the occurrences of some observation
+that is observed for each bin.
+That is a lot different than
+a bar chart which just plots average number of steps per day.
+Hence, my Histogram may be very different from what others are doing.

 ```r